 As you can see, the punishment for drivers who drive under the influence of alcohol, narcotic substances and other similar substance is quite severe in Dubai.
 Imprisonment, a heavy fine, confiscation of vehicle, suspension of license and black points can tarnish your reputation to a large extent.
 So, it is only natural that you start exercising prudence and judgment while consuming alcohol before you drive in Dubai.
 In conclusion the easiest way to avoid the above to to hire a safe driver to drive you back home.

-NOTE: This article is for reference only.
+NOTE: This article is for reference only by Comfort Drive.
 Please check with the official website for updated details.